Clearance cairn: Creation

 Many clearance stones were used in the construction of defensive structures, houses, farm buildings, walls, drainage ditches, road metalling, etc. Where permanent clearance cairns were formed it was predominately on waste land, such as steep slopes, edges of woodland, field corners, and around earth-fast boulders.

 The amount of stone which needed to be cleared from a field depended upon geology, glacial deposits, glacial erratics, etc. Many cairns are mainly composed of stones which could have been carried by a single person who would have followed the plough as it turned up small boulders, etc.

-Most surviving cairns are from the Bronze Age but some are considerably older, because field clearance has been practised since the beginnings of agriculture in the Stone Age (such as at the Gardberg site in Vestre Slidre, Oppland, Norway).
+Most surviving cairns are from the Bronze Age but some are considerably older, because field clearance has been practised since the beginnings of agriculture in the Stone Age (such as at the Gardberg site in Vestre Slidre Municipality, Innlandet, Norway).

 Characteristics

 Cairns may be discrete, in large groups (cairnfields) or as linear formations—linear cairns.
 Many stones in clearance cairns show plough-marks or ard-marks at various angles to each other, typical of the Bronze Age ploughing methods.
 These ard-marks indicate that the boulders were obstructing the ploughing process and were in situ for some time before removal.